-- Assessing the Banking Group's governance and oversight, including the continuous reassessment of overall provisioning; - Assessing the Banking Group's significant accounting policies and expected credit loss ("ECL") modelling methodology against the requirements of the standards and underlying accounting records; - Testing key controls including the arrears calculations, customer loan ratings, annual loan reviews, credit risk reviews and data reconciliations between the ECL models and source systems; - Assessing the model output against actual losses incurred by the Banking Group; - Challenging the key assumptions, including forward looking economic assumptions, against external information including benchmarking management's estimates to a range of different market forecasts; - Evaluating individual credit assessments for a sample of 'rural' and other 'corporate' loans on management's credit watchlist.
+- Testing key controls including the arrears calculations, customer loan ratings, annual loan reviews, credit risk reviews and data reconciliations between the ECL models and source systems; - Assessing the model output against actual losses incurred by the Banking Group; - Challenging the key assumptions, including forward looking economic assumptions, against external information including benchmarking management's estimates to a range of observable industry data and market forecasts; - Evaluating individual credit assessments for a sample of 'rural' and other 'corporate' loans on management's credit watchlist.
 This included inspection of the latest correspondence with the borrower, assessment of the provision estimates prepared by credit risk officers, and consideration of the resolution strategy.
-We challenged assumptions and assessed collateral values by
+We challenged assumptions and assessed collateral values by comparing them to valuations performed by independent valuers; and - Assessing the disclosures in the consolidated disclosure statement against the requirements of NZ IFRS.

-The key audit matter How the matter was addressed in our audit comparing them to valuations performed by independent valuers; and Assessing the disclosures in the consolidated financial statements against the requirements of NZ IFRS.
 From the procedures performed we consider the Banking Group appropriately identified and considered the uncertainties in the provision estimates.